Wacky-Mole/RareMagicPortal/MagicPortalFluid/README.md

 <img src="https://wackymole.com/hosts/TargetPortalIcon.png" width="600"/>

   * https://valheim.thunderstore.io/package/Smoothbrain/TargetPortal/
-  * This a recommended mod, has good Compatibility
+  * This a recommended mod, it has good compatibility
 * and most of the other mods.

 ## Author's Note: